Derby School of Music: Modern era

 The music school now operates solely as a pre-college music school and provides private music tuition for pupils looking to move on to study music at university.
-Along with Chetham's School of Music, Purcell School, Wells Cathedral School and Yehudi Menuhin School, Derby School of Music is recognised as being a leading feeder school for the UK's conservatoires.
+Along with Chetham's School of Music, Purcell School, Wells Cathedral School and Yehudi Menuhin School, Derby School of Music is recognised as being a feeder school for the UK's conservatoires.

 Derby school of music are regular judges at the TeenStar, Open Mic UK and Live and Unsigned competitions.